humidair1999/tessellex/README.md

 Tessellex relies on modernizr to feature-detect browsers that are flexbox-ready.
 On these browsers, a `flexbox` class will be added to your root `<html>` element, which will let Tessellex know it's cleared to work its magic.

+If you're only interested in tailoring your grid to newer browsers, you could also just omit modernizr and make sure one of your root elements (`html`, `body`, or a similar page container) possess the `flexbox` class.